Chelmsford City Racecourse

-Chelmsford City racecourse, originally known as Great Leighs Racecourse, is a thoroughbred horse racing venue located in Great Leighs near Braintree, Essex, England.
+Chelmsford City Racecourse, originally known as Great Leighs Racecourse, was a thoroughbred horse racing venue located in Great Leighs near Braintree, Essex, England.
 When it opened in April 2008, it was the first entirely new racecourse in the UK since Taunton opened in 1927.
 It went into administration in January 2009, and racing did not resume until January 2015.
+After further troubles, it closed again in April 2026 and has not resumed racing since, although the Arena Racing Company have reached an agreement to take over running of the course and resume racing 'at the earliest available opportunity'.

 Chelmsford City (known as Great Leighs at the time) was developed and owned by entrepreneur John Holmes and his son, Jonathan.
 It aimed to exploit potentially the largest unserved market in British horseracing.
 Overall there is slightly more than one racecourse per million people in Great Britain, but there was no racecourse in Essex (population >1.6 million), in east London (formerly in part, part of Essex) or in the neighbouring county of Hertfordshire (population >1 million).
 The course is only 50 mi from Newmarket, the largest racehorse training centre in Britain.
 The course is laid out as an 8.5 furlong left-handed Polytrack oval, with a 2 furlong home straight.